Skip to main content

 Legacy Trust

-Legacy Trust is a registered charitable trust and the owner of Legacy Funerals Tauranga and other funeral business interests.
+Legacy Trust is the owner of Legacy Funerals Tauranga and other funeral business interests.
 The Trust is responsible for the management of the business operations and the annual distribution of all profits from the business for the good of the local community.

 Lindsay Foundation